 [s.
 7]

-[Heading amended by No. 19 of 2010 s.
+[Heading amended: No. 19 of 2010 s.
 4.]

 (a) To educate members of the public in, and to awaken, stimulate, encourage and maintain the interest of members of the public in, and to promote public knowledge of, the correct disposal of waste items.